synergy-design-system/synergy-design-system/packages/metadata/data/layers/examples/component/component:syn-chart.md

 ## Get Instance

 Use getInstance() to access the underlying ECharts instance directly and work with its full native API.
-This is useful when the option property alone is not sufficient — for example to listen to ECharts events, trigger actions, or call setOption() with custom merge behavior.
+This is useful when the config property alone is not sufficient — for example to listen to ECharts events, trigger actions, or call setOption() with custom merge behavior.
 This example attaches a click listener via the native ECharts API.
 Click any data point to see the event payload logged to the browser console.

 ```html
 <syn-chart id="chart-get-instance"></syn-chart>